Tea and Toast

-"Tea and Toast" is the debut single by English musician Lucy Spraggan.
+"Tea and Toast" is the debut single by the English singer-songwriter Lucy Spraggan.
 The song was released in the United Kingdom as a digital download on 13 July 2012, and the following year on 13 December 2013, Columbia Records re-released the song.
 It is included on her studio album Join the Club (2013).

 Live performances

 She sang the song on The X Factor at bootcamp after Tulisa said that she wanted to hear one of her tracks.
 Spraggan said that the song was about a real couple that she had seen.
 After she performed the song, she burst into tears when she received a standing ovation from the audience and the judging panel.

 Inspiration for song

 Spraggan explains the inspiration behind "Tea and Toast".
 She revealed that she was inspired by an elderly couple walking down the street when "the lady collapsed in the street and was unconscious.
 And the look on the husbands face was like he'd never lost her before and he'd just lost her then.
 It was horrible and it inspired me to write a song — after I got them into an ambulance."